 $750,000 (sale price of the house) - $350,000 (adjusted cost base) = $400,000 (profit)

 $400,000 (profit) - $250,000 (exclusion) = $150,000 to be taxed

 If that same house was sold by a married couple, they would not have to pay capital gains taxes.
 Capital gains taxes apply to second homes and rental properties, except in certain circumstances.
 Homeowners who lived in their second home as a primary residence for a certain period may treat the home as a primary residence.
 Sellers can check with their accountant to find out if exclusions apply to their situation.

 Capital Gains Exclusions for Military

 Military families still have to pay capital gains taxes in some circumstances, but the exclusions are applied differently and more favorably.
 Exclusions are complicated, and not all people connected to the military may be eligible for these capital gains exclusions, so homeowners who want to be sure that the exclusions apply to them should work with an experienced accountant.

 Ownership and Use Test to Determine Capital Gains

-The ownership and use test can help homeowners determine whether their home will be subject to capital gains, or if it will fall under exclusions.
-Homeowners must use a home as a primary residence for two of the last five years in order for exclusions to apply.
+The ownership and use test can help homeowners determine whether their home will be subject to capital gains or if it will fall under exclusions.
+Homeowners must use a home as a primary residence for two of the last five years for exclusions to apply.